freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/caesars-cipher.md

 ---

 ## Description

 <section id='description'>

 One of the simplest and most widely known <dfn>ciphers</dfn> is a <dfn>Caesar cipher</dfn>, also known as a <dfn>shift cipher</dfn>.
 In a shift cipher the meanings of the letters are shifted by some set amount.

-A common modern use is the <a href="https://en.wikipedia.org/wiki/ROT13" target='_blank'>ROT13</a> cipher, where the values of the letters are shifted by 13 places.
-Thus 'A' &harr; 'N', 'B' &harr;  'O' and so on.
+A common modern use is the [ROT13](https://en.wikipedia.org/wiki/ROT13) cipher, where the values of the letters are shifted by 13 places.
+Thus 'A' ↔ 'N', 'B' ↔ 'O' and so on.

-Write a function which takes a <a href="https://en.wikipedia.org/wiki/ROT13" target='_blank'>ROT13</a> encoded string as input and returns a decoded string.
+Write a function which takes a [ROT13](https://en.wikipedia.org/wiki/ROT13) encoded string as input and returns a decoded string.

 All letters will be uppercase.
 Do not transform any non-alphabetic character (i.e. spaces, punctuation), but do pass them on.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml